 With the discovery that fluoride strengthens tooth enamel and helps fight cavities, fluoride was added to toothpaste products for the first time in the 1910s.
 By the 1950s, most commercially available toothpaste products were quite similar to what you use today.
 About 1975 is when toothpaste options really broadened for the average consumer.
 Not only were there many more fluoride toothpaste options available, but herbal toothpastes that had no fluoride and featured peppermint oil and other plant extracts became available.
 In the mid-1980s, NASA invented edible toothpaste for astronauts, and this served as the basis for many toothpaste products for children; and in 1989, Rembrandt transformed the industry by introducing the first toothpaste that could whiten your teeth.

 Choose the Best Toothpaste for Your Oral Health

 History reveals that maintaining healthy teeth has been important to humans for thousands of years.
 Fortunately, toothpaste has come a long way since the days of crushed shells and bone.
 The basic purpose of cleaning the teeth and freshening the breath, however, remains the same.
 Jeffrey D. Clark, DDS, recommends using fluoride toothpaste with the ADA Seal of Acceptance.
 But there are many products with different flavors and properties, and you can discuss those with Dr. Clark during your next checkup.
-Schedule that appointment by calling Scottsdale Dental Excellence at 480 585 1853.
+Schedule that appointment by calling Scottsdale Cosmetic Dentistry Excellence at 480 585 1853.